How-to Appeal a Medicare Income Decision

-Beneficiaries are means-tested based on income reported to the IRS, which means that those with higher income levels are required to pay higher premiums for Part B and Part D. This affects less than 5 percent of beneficiaries, so most people do not pay higher premiums.
+Beneficiaries are means-tested based on income reported to the IRS, which means that those with higher income levels are required to pay higher A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. ... for Medicare Part B is medical coverage for people with Original Medicare.
+It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
+Part A is for hospital inpatient care.... and Medicare Part D is Medicare's prescription drug plan program.
+Plans are offered by private insurance companies and cover outpatient prescriptions.....
+This affects less than 5 percent of beneficiaries, so most people do not pay higher premiums.
 Medicare calls this higher premium the income-related monthly adjustment amount.
 Beneficiary income and resource levels are also used to ascertain eligibility for Extra Help in paying for Part D prescription drugs.

 Your Right to Appeal

-A beneficiary who disagrees with a Centers for Medicare & Medicaid Services (CMS) determination of premium amounts has the right to appeal by filing a Request for Reconsideration (Form SSA-561-U2) or by contacting a local Social Security Administration (SSA) office to file an appeal.
+A beneficiary who disagrees with a Centers for Medicare & Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States....
+Services (CMS) determination of premium amounts has the right to appeal by filing a Request for Reconsideration (Form SSA-561-U2) or by contacting a local Social Security Administration (SSA) office to file an appeal.
 Appeals are not necessary if a beneficiary has experienced an event that has caused a decrease in income (for example, divorce or death of a spouse) or if she or he can prove that the information used to make a determination is wrong.
 If, however, the disagreement is with the modified adjusted gross income (MAGI) amount provided by the IRS, the information must be corrected with the IRS.
 If it is determined that a beneficiary must pay a higher amount for Part D but she or he doesn’t have that coverage, the beneficiary should call the CMS to make a correction.

 Decrease or Loss of Income